 NOTE: Contemplative Prayer continues to meet every Saturday at 9:30am on the Zoom platform.
 If you want to be added to the list of participants, please let Susan McBerry know (email@example.com).

 Taking time to remove oneself from the noise of daily life is a gift you can give yourself.

 Anyone interested in contemplative listening to God is invited to join us.
 We spend time in silence, in reading sacred texts, and praying for the world, each other and ourselves.

 This pandemic is disrupting the lives of those who live on our Portland streets in an alarming way.
 In fact, a number of helping agencies have stopped providing needed food.
 So St. James is helping even more.
-In addition to our Tuesday evening food distribution, we are continuing to partner with Pastor Bruce Arnold in providing food, bottled water, socks, and hygiene items every weekday at 12:30pm in the park in front of our building.
+We are continuing to partner with Pastor Bruce Arnold in providing food, bottled water, socks, and hygiene items every weekday at 12:00 Noon in the Park Blocks in front of our building.
 The Multnomah Health Authority has “strongly recommended” that those over age sixty not participate in these distributions, but we can provide needed items for others to distribute.
-With all the downtown Benson Bubblers turned off, water has become a real need.
 Our St. James Social Ministry continues to purchase items thanks to your faithful offerings to St. James.

 Every year, a group of 12 people mostly from St. James participate in the annual Hood to Coast Relay.
 This group of walkers starts in Portland and makes their way to the Oregon coast along with the many others that participate in this event.
 Donations received for the event benefit Lutheran Community Services.